$\sqrt{n}$-consistent parameter estimation for systems of ordinary differential equations: bypassing numerical integration via smoothing: Discussion

 The next observation of this section concerns numerical computation of our SME.
-The kernel-type nonparametric regression estimates of $x_{\theta j},\,j=1,\ldots,d,$ can be quickly evaluated on any regular grid of points $0\leq s_1\leq \ldots \leq s_m,$ e.g.\ via techniques using the Fast Fourier Transform (FFT) similar to those described in Appendix D of \citet{wand2}.
-See also \citet{marron}.
+The kernel-type nonparametric regression estimates of $x_{\theta j}, j=1,\ldots,d,$ can be quickly evaluated on any regular grid of points $0\leq s_1\leq\cdots \leq s_m,$ for example, via techniques using the Fast Fourier Transform (FFT) similar to those described in Appendix D of \cite{wand2}.
+See also \cite{marron}.
 Furthermore, in the match step of the two-step estimation procedure the criterion function $M_{n,w}$ can be approximated by a finite sum by discretising the integral in its definition.
-If $F$ is linear in $\theta_1,\ldots,\theta_p$ and is univariate, then as already observed in \citet{varah}, see pp.\ 29 and 31, cf.\ p.\ 1262 in \citet{brunel} and p.\ 1573 in \citet{liang}, this will lead to a weighted linear least squares problem, which can be solved in a routine fashion without using e.g.\ random search methods.
+If $F$ is linear in $\theta_1,\ldots,\theta_p$ and is univariate, then as already observed in~\cite{varah}, see pages 29 and 31, cf. page 1262 in \cite{brunel} and page 1573 in \cite{liang}, this will lead to a~weighted linear least squares problem, which can be solved in a routine fashion without using for example, random search methods.
 This is a great simplification in comparison to the ordinary least squares estimator, which moreover will still tend to get trapped in local minima of the least squares criterion function despite the fact that $F$ is linear in its parameters.

 We conclude this section with two simple problems illustrating parameter estimation for systems of ordinary differential equations via the smooth and match method studied in the present paper.
-Our first example deals with the Lotka-Volterra system that is a basic model in population dynamics.
+Our first example deals with the Lotka--Volterra system that is a~basic model in population dynamics.
 It describes evolution over time of the populations of two species, predators and their preys.
-In mathematical terms the Lotka-Volterra model is described by a system consisting of two ordinary differential equations and depending on the parameter $\theta=(\theta_1,\theta_2,\theta_3,\theta_4)^T,$
+In mathematical terms, the Lotka--Volterra model is described by a system consisting of two ordinary differential equations and depending on the parameter $\theta=(\theta_1,\theta_2,\theta_3,\theta_4)^{\mathrm{T}},$

-Here $x_1$ represents the prey population and $x_2$ the predator population.
-For additional information on the Lotka-Volterra system see e.g.\ Section 6.2 in \citet{keshet}.
-We took $\theta_k=0.5,k=1,\ldots,4$ and the initial condition $(x_1(0),x_2(0))=(1,0.5).$ The solution to \eqref{lotka} corresponding to these parameter values is plotted in Figure \ref{fig:sol} with a thin line.
-The left panel represents $x_{\theta 1},$ the right panel $x_{\theta 2}.$
+Here, $x_1$ represents the prey population and $x_2$ the predator population.
+For additional information on the Lotka--Volterra system see, for example, Section 6.2 in \cite{keshet}.
+We took $\theta _k=0.5,k=1,\ldots,4$, and the initial condition $(x_1(0),x_2(0))=(1,0.5).$ The solution to~\eqref{lotka} corresponding to these parameter values is plotted in Figure \ref{fig:sol} with a thin line.
+The left panel represents $x_{\theta1},$ the right panel $x_{\theta2}.$